 The new term brings fresh challenges and new pupils for many music teachers.
-One interesting group of prospective students is parent pupils.
+One interesting group of prospective students is the ‘parent’ pupil.
 A parent will occasionally announce that they wish to start playing the piano alongside their child.
-There are many reasons for this; it may be that they want to keep an eye on their son or daughter and their progress (or lack of it); perhaps they want to be able to help their child with weekly piano practice; or it may just be that they have always wanted to play and think it will be an excellent hobby that will fulfill a creative desire.
+There are many reasons for this; it may be that they want to keep an eye on their son or daughter and their progress (or lack of it), or perhaps they want to be able to help their child with weekly piano practice, or it may just be that they have always wanted to play and think it will be an excellent hobby.
 Whatever the reason they can be very satisfying students to teach.

 One of the benefits of this relationship is shared practice.
 The parent can help the child foster good practising habits by regularly monitoring posture, hand positions, and rhythm.
 Technical exercises which may seem boring can be turned into fun if both parties explore different ways and speeds to practice observing who can play the most accurately.
 Another game could be ‘spot the deliberate mistake’ which will help devlop note reading and aural skills.